tobiscode/disstans/docsrc/examples/example_1.rst

     >>> net.add_local_models(models=models, ts_description="final")

-Now that we have added the models, we can perform the first model fitting using basic linear least squares (:func:`~geonat.solvers.linear_regression`) in parallel through the :meth:`~geonat.network.Network.fitevalres` method:
+Now that we have added the models, we can perform the first model fitting using basic linear least squares (:func:`~disstans.solvers.linear_regression`) in parallel through the :meth:`~disstans.network.Network.fitevalres` method:

 .. doctest::